 Photo of St Oscar Romero

-ROMERO the Musical by George Daly and Liam Bauress is a heartfelt tribute to 'Monsenor', a once anonymous title which has come to mean only one man, soon to be beatified by Pope Francis in San Salvador in 2015 and canonised in Rome in 2018.
+ROMERO the Musical by George Daly and Liam Bauress is a heartfelt tribute to 'Monsenor', a once anonymous title which has come to mean only one man, St Oscar Romero, beatified by Pope Francis in San Salvador in 2015 and canonised in Rome in 2018.

-This website provides a complete downloadable package to help any school or community drama group stage the musical and to play its part in the world-wide commemoration of the beatification of Oscar Romero in 2015.
+This website provides a complete downloadable package to help any school or community drama group stage the musical and to play its part in the world-wide commemoration of the canonisation of Oscar Romero in 2018.

 Liam Bauress, the composer, says: